chechelnitskd/chechelnitskd.github.io/_pages/about.md

 # Contact Me

 Please feel free to contact me!
-My email address is [dchechel [AT] cmu [DOT] edu](mailto:dchechel@cmu.edu), but it is also linked on the sidebar for good measure.
+My email address is linked on the sidebar, but here is [another link](mailto:dchechel@cmu.edu) for good measure.